bossesand/OHTI/README.md

-# OHTI Headtracking device HW and Firmware + Player for streams or files of Ambisonic format recordings.
+# OHTI Headtracking device HW and Firmware + Player for streams or files of Ambisonic format recordings

 ## February 19 2021

 The below is not upto date, there is a new design of the headtracker that use a esp8266 D1 Mini and a GY-BNO055 with straight pin connections between 8266 and BNO055 module.
-The current headtracker in https://github.com/bossesand/OHTI-HT-osc-wifi uses a translating program between WiFi OSC SpaceRotator/quaternions qw,qx,qy,qz to a websocket interface (Win10 currently) for the OHTI Rev 2 headtracker supporting player rednders to binaural by Omnitone, The interface program can be downloaded from https://www.ohti.xyz -wW,-qY,qX.
+The current headtracker in <https://github.com/bossesand/OHTI-HT-osc-wifi> uses a translating program between WiFi OSC SpaceRotator/quaternions qw,qx,qy,qz to a websocket interface (Win10 currently) for the OHTI Rev 2 headtracker supporting player rednders to binaural by Omnitone, The interface program can be downloaded from <https://www.ohti.xyz> -wW,-qY,qX.
 The OSC-Bridge-V3C.zip is a plugin written by to interface several different headtrackers and send OSC messages tailored to different rotator VST's.
-It has been tested to support a serial headtracker sending forward to the https://www.ohti.xyz/OHTI-OSC-Receiver-msgpack-1.2.exe.zip plugin and it works in Chrome and Edge.
+It has been tested to support a serial headtracker sending forward to the <https://www.ohti.xyz/OHTI-OSC-Receiver-msgpack-1.2.exe.zip> plugin and it works in Chrome and Edge.

 I will update build descriptions as soon As I can find time.